luisca1985/python_design_patterns/README.md

 - [Builder Method – Python Design Patterns](https://www.geeksforgeeks.org/builder-method-python-design-patterns/)

 ### Prototype Method
-Prototype Method is a Creational Design Pattern which aims to reduce the number of classes used for an application.
-It allows you to copy existing objects independent of the concrete implementation of their classes.
-Generally, here the object is created by copying a prototypical instance during run-time.

-It is highly recommended to use Prototype Method when the object creation is an expensive task in terms of time and usage of resources and already there exists a similar object.
-This method provides a way to copy the original object and then modify it according to our needs.

 Prototype Method es un patrón de diseño creacional que tiene como objetivo reducir el número de clases utilizadas para una aplicación.
 Le permite copiar objetos existentes independientemente de la implementación concreta de sus clases.
 Generalmente, aquí el objeto se crea copiando una instancia prototípica durante el tiempo de ejecución.

 Se recomienda utilizar el Prototype Method cuando la creación del objeto es una tarea costosa en términos de tiempo y uso de recursos y ya existe un objeto similar.
 Este método proporciona una forma de copiar el objeto original y luego modificarlo según nuestras necesidades.